 Where necessary, new or redesigned roles may be required to support delivery of the organisation's priorities.
 Remuneration packages agreed will need to align with the available budget and agreed principles whilst supporting the appointment of the most effective candidate in the current economic context, either internally or externally.

-The organisation's overarching strategy will be to ensure the cost of its workforce falls within the budget allocation agreed by the Council in March 2017 as part of the organisation's overall budget for 2017/18.
-In May 2016 pay awards covering both the 2016/17 and 2017/18 financial years were confirmed for NJC employees as well as those covered by other conditions of service.
-These agreements have been accounted for within the organisation's budget for 2017/18.
+The organisation's overarching strategy will be to ensure the cost of its workforce falls within the budget allocation agreed by the Council in March 2018 as part of the organisation's overall budget for 2018/19.